Sam-y62/Sam-y62/README.md

 # About Me:
-I’m a final-year Bachelor of Technology student in Computer Science and Engineering at Lakshmi Narain College of Technology.
+I’m a final-year Computer Science and Engineering student at Lakshmi Narain College of Technology.
 I have a strong foundation in data science and machine learning, with hands-on experience through coursework and projects.
 I enjoy applying these skills to solve real-world problems and am actively working on building impactful data-driven projects.
 Beyond coding, I explore digital art, which helps me approach problems creatively and pay attention to detail.
 I’m focused on growing as a data scientist and contributing to innovative projects that make a meaningful impact.

 ## Socials: